kytk/gmail-bulk-sender/README.md

 ### Distributing Executables

-You can distribute the created executables (`dist/EmailBulkSender` or `dist/GmailBulkSender`), which can run on systems without Python installed.
+You can distribute the created executables (e.g., `dist/EmailBulkSender_win.exe`, `dist/EmailBulkSender_lnx`, etc.), which can run on systems without Python installed.

 **Important Notes:**
 - To create Windows .exe files, you must build on a Windows environment